-Because of all that 2020 has thrown at us, I, like many of you, have had to rethink how I do my workouts.
-To be honest, the "before" time is really a blur, and I don't remember what my exercise routine was even like (if it existed at all).
+I, like many of you, have had to rethink how I do my workouts in the past year.
+To be honest, the "before" time is really a blur, and I don't remember what my exercise routine was even like (if it even existed at all).

-But this year, I feel like I downloaded every app and PDF guide, watched too many Instagram Live and YouTube videos and opted into more than one online workout subscription seven-day free trial only to forget to cancel auto-renewal and end up paying for a whole year.
+But during lockdown, I feel like I downloaded every app and PDF guide, watched too many Instagram Live and YouTube videos and opted into more than one online workout subscription seven-day free trial only to forget to cancel auto-renewal and end up paying for a whole year.

 How I fell in love with the Bala Bangles

 So I did what all journalists do, and I investigated.
-I Googled "chic ankle weights," and there they were, in all of its glorious colors.
+I Googled "chic ankle weights," and there they were, in all their glorious colors.

 The story behind the company

-The sets of two are available in three weight levels and more than 10 colors, including deep blue, blush and lilac.
+The Bala Bangle sets are available in two weight levels and more than 10 colors, including deep blue, blush and lilac.
 I spent more than a week debating which color to snag.
 By the time I was ready to commit, my favorite was sold out everywhere.
 A sucker for any good neutral, I settled for sand.

 When it arrived, it had a more pink, flesh-like tone than the dark beige in the photos online, which didn't bother me.
 But I suggest looking for customer photos so you can be confident in your color choice.